john-doherty/mixpanel-lite/README.md

 ### Dependencies

-mixpanel-lite requires `window.localStorage` and `window.Promise`, these should exist in all modern browsers.
-An error will be thrown if they do not exist.
+mixpanel-lite requires `window.localStorage` and `window.Promise` which should exist in all modern browsers, an error will be thrown if not.

 ### Update .min files